palomakop/journal/README.md

 flask run
 ```

-you can also edit config.yaml with your name and site title.
+edit config.yaml with your name and site title, and edit about.html to customize the about page. you will need to fork the repo to do that for now since those files are currently tracked in git.

 the username for logging in to the web app is 'admin' and the password is the one you created the hash for.